openmrv/MRV/Formatted/Modules_3/1_sampling_design_SRS_SYS.md

 ![](https://latex.codecogs.com/svg.latex?\Large&space;n=\frac{\hat{p}(1-\hat{p})}{\hat{V}(\hat{p})}=\frac{0.8(1-0.8)}{0.0004}=400)

 Even though estimation of overall accuracy was illustrated in Olofsson et al. (2014), specifying a margin of error of the overall map accuracy is not intuitive and rarely an estimation objective.
 A more realistic example would be the  estimation of the area of deforestation or forest degradation with a certain precision.
-In another tutorial here on OpenMRV under process "Change detection" and tool "CODED", a map of deforestation, forest degradation, forest and non-forest was created for Colombia, and we will use it as an example; for the sake of simplicity, let's lump the deforestation and forest degradation into a single forest disturbance class, which was mapped as 1.4% of the country from 2010 to 2020.
+In another tutorial here on OpenMRV under process "Change detection" and tool "CODED", a map of deforestation, forest degradation, forest and non-forest was created for Colombia, and we will use it as an example (https://code.earthengine.google.com/?asset=users/openmrv/MRV/CODED_Colombia_Stratification_No_Buffer); for the sake of simplicity, let's lump the deforestation and forest degradation into a single forest disturbance class, which was mapped as 1.4% of the country from 2010 to 2020.
 Note, for estimation of activity data within REDD+ (and other initiatives), it is recommended to estimate deforestation and degradation separately -- and hence use a deforestation stratum and a degradation stratum -- rather than combining the two classes into a single forest disturbance class.
 Here, we are using a combined disturbance class to facilitate the illustration of the workflow and calculations.
 Let's assume we want to estimate the area of forest disturbance (again, combined deforestation and degradation) with a 25% margin of error.
 Note that 25% is used here simply to illustrate the workflow -- the target error will depend on the circumstances of the study.
 First, a 25% margin of error is equivalent to a variance of

 ![](https://latex.codecogs.com/svg.latex?\Large&space;\hat{V}(\hat{p})=(\frac{MoE\times&space;\hat{p}}{2})^2=(\frac{0.25\times0.014}{2})^2=0.000003)